nasa/trick/docs/developer_docs/Variable-Server.md

 The VariableServerSession class is covered by unit tests.

-## VariableServerThread
+## VariableServerSessionThread

-The VariableServerThread class runs and manages the lifetime and synchronization of a VariableServerThread, sets up and closes the connection for the VariableServerSession, and calls any VariableServerSession methods that are designed to be asynchronous with the main thread.
+The VariableServerSessionThread class runs and manages the lifetime and synchronization of a VariableServerSessionThread, sets up and closes the connection for the VariableServerSession, and calls any VariableServerSession methods that are designed to be asynchronous with the main thread.
 This includes `handle_message` and `copy_data_async`.
 It also creates the cycle of the session.

 ```
-VariableServerThread_loop.cpp
+VariableServerSessionThread_loop.cpp
     - void thread_body()

-VariableServerThread.cpp
+VariableServerSessionThread.cpp
     + void preload_checkpoint()
     + void restart()